canonical/robotics-actions-workflows/README.md

 Note that it will only install the snap(s) of matching architecture.

 By default the workflow solely make sure the snap(s) is installable and calls `snapcraft info` on it.
-However the caller may provide an additional custom test as a bash script through the `snap-test-script` option.
+However, the caller may provide an additional custom test as a bash script through the `snap-test-script` option.
 For instance:

 ```yaml